 - List the openings of the diaphragm and name the structures which pass through them.

-The diaphragm is innervated by the left and right phrenic nerves, which arise from C3 to C5 of the spinal cord.
+The diaphragm is innervated by the left and right phrenic nerves, which arise from spinal nerves C3 to C5.
 There are a number of apertures, or openings, which allow structures to pass through the diaphragm and enter or leave the thoracic cavity.
 The three major openings are named after the structures that pass through them: the aortic hiatus, esophageal hiatus and caval foramen.

 Watch the following video to learn more about the various features of the diaphragm as well as its anatomical relations to neighbouring organs:

 Are you ready to turn that newly acquired knowledge into long term memory?
 Do so with the quiz below.

 Try out this customizable quiz and test yourself not only on the thoracic but also the abdominal surface of the diaphragm!